-(Both of the channels are optional).
+(Both of the channels can be logged, although this is optional).

 Navigate through Configure Device → Channels to reach the 'Logged Channels' screen.

 If the logger is already setup, these RadarSens channels may be listed amongst any other sensor channels, (shown as 'RadarSens Intensity' and RadarSens Temperature).